What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 You need to give the DOI suffix some thought and Crossref offers some advice.
 As an example, it says to be careful of using page numbers in a DOI as you may not know the exact page numbers before you want to assign a DOI to a particular paper.

-Is a Document Object Identifier (DOI) an indication of quality?
+Is a Digital Object Identifier (DOI) an indication of quality?

 As mentioned in the introductory remarks, the fact that a paper has a DOI does not say anything about the quality of the paper or the journal.
 It is relatively simple to register as a publisher, or a journal to get a DOI prefix, and then start assigning papers to that prefix to enact a permalink.